On the computation of homology of type A real flag manifolds: Low-dimensional homology groups for flag manifolds of type A

 Let us check that $\{Z_i\colon i\in [r-1]\}$ generates the free part.
-We can see in the Poincaré polynomial that the Betti number $\beta_4$ is provided exclusively by the binomial part.
-If $r \leqslant 1$ then $L = 0$ and the binomial is trivial, with implies that $\beta_4=0$.
+According to \Cref{prop:poincare}, in the formula for the Poincaré polynomial, the Betti number $\beta_4$ is provided exclusively by the $t$-multinomial part.
+If $r \leqslant 1$ then $L = 0$ and the $t$-multinomial is trivial, with the result that $\beta_4=0$.